github/docs/content/get-started/onboarding/getting-started-with-your-github-account.md

 ---
 title: Getting started with your GitHub account
-intro: 'With an account on {% data variables.product.prodname_dotcom %}, you can import or create repositories, collaborate with others, and connect with the {% data variables.product.prodname_dotcom %} community.'
+intro: 'With a user account on {% data variables.product.prodname_dotcom %}, you can import or create repositories, collaborate with others, and connect with the {% data variables.product.prodname_dotcom %} community.'
 versions:
   fpt: '*'
   ghes: '*'
   ghae: '*'
 ---

+This guide will walk you through setting up your {% data variables.product.prodname_dotcom %} account and getting started with {% data variables.product.prodname_dotcom %}'s features for collaboration and community.

 ## Part 1: Configuring your {% data variables.product.prodname_dotcom %} account

 {% ifversion fpt %}